 Spooky Underwater Photography

-I on the other hand I rely on gracious home owners that allow me to use there pools.
+I on the other hand I rely on gracious home owners that allow me to use their pools.
 Which has been working out, but I need to take it to the next level.
 The Canon G10 and housing is nice, but I would like to use the Canon 5D mk II for greater control and faster shutter release.
 I do plan to try to rig optical triggers that can fire land based strobes, for more interesting visual effects.

 Underwater Photography the second try